mcpython4-coding/core/README.md

 ```shell script
 python __main__.py --debug-world
 ```
-This can be combined with the "--rebuild"-flag to do both at a time
+This can be combined with the "--rebuild"-flag to do both at the same time.